 - If you have medical insurance but not dental, you can go to your local hospital's ER and at least get antibiotics and checked out for infection.

 - Visiting a dental school clinic is a fantastic opportunity.
-The students have the ability to practice their skills and you get cheap healthcare.
+The students can practice their skills and you get cheap healthcare.

 If you don't have dental insurance, read our article about finding a dentist with low-cost care.
-You can also have a look at the following table for a summary of your options and costs when it comes to tooth pulling:
+You can also have a look at the following table for a summary of your options and costs for tooth pulling:

 Can you pull your own tooth?

-Yes, but just because you can pull your own, doesn't mean that you should.
-The risks associated with DIY methods are not worth it.
-There are plenty of options to get professional help when you find yourself in a dental emergency, doing it yourself is never the best answer.
+Yes, but just because you can, doesn't mean that you should.
+The risks associated with DIY methods are not worth it, and even if you can't pay, there are plenty of options to get professional help.
+When you find yourself in a dental emergency, doing it yourself is never the best answer.